updated on 25 January 2023

 The LPC is the vocational stage of training that follows either a law degree or postgraduate law conversion course.
 It is a one-year, full-time (or two-year, part-time) course providing a bridge between academic study and training in a law firm.
 It is both knowledge and skills-based, and it aims to ensure that you can do the work of a trainee solicitor under proper supervision when you begin your training contract.

-The LPC is practical in nature and the focus is firmly on mastering relevant skills.
+The LPC is focused on the practical skills that lawyers use day to day.
 The emphasis is on workshops, continuous assessment, independent research and group discussions.
 It also allows you a certain amount of specialisation through a range of optional subjects.
 You will find that the LPC provides a good practical foundation for your early years of practice at a law firm.

-Since 2009, the Solicitors Regulation Authority (SRA) has allowed course providers to split the LPC in half, separating the compulsory subjects (stage one) from the optional electives (stage two, which students have the option of completing at a later date – even during their training contracts).
-However, the reality is that most course providers anticipate that the majority of students will opt to take stage two immediately after completing stage one, so full-time students usually complete the LPC in the space of one academic year, before their training contracts commence.
+The LPC is sometimes split into two parts, separating the compulsory subjects (stage one) from the optional electives (stage two, which students have the option of completing at a later date – even during their training contracts).
+However, most students opt to take stage two immediately after completing stage one, so full-time students usually complete the LPC in the space of one academic year, before starting their training contract.